rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 port: 8002
 ~~~

-From the point of the view of our program we'll need to see if the "webserver.yaml" file exists and Deno has a module for that.
-We'll also need to read the YAML and parse it.
-Deno also has a standard model for working with YAML too.
+From the point of the view of our program it'll need to check if the "webserver.yaml" file exists before attempting to read it.
+Deno has a module for that.
+It'll also need to read the YAML, parse it and get an object that exposes the allowed settings.
+Deno has a standard model for working with YAML too.
 The modules we're interested in are `@std/fs/exists` and `@std/yaml`.
 We'll need to "add" them to our deno project first.

 ~~~shell
 deno add jsr:@std/fs/exists
 deno add jsr:@std/yaml
 ~~~

-Now let's write our improved version of our static web server.
+Now let's write an improved version of our static web server.
 It should be called, "webserver_v3.js".

 ~~~JavaScript
 /**